NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Out-Of-Towner.md

 Choose two ability boosts.
 One must be to **Constitution** or **Intelligence**, and one is a free ability boost.

 You're trained in the Diplomacy skill and a Lore skill thematically associated with the members of the ancestry you grew up with: Dwarf, Elf, Gnome, Goblin, or Halfling.
-You gain the [[Feats/Hobnobber|Hobnobber]] skill feat.
+You gain the [[Hobnobber|Hobnobber]] skill feat.

 *Source: Pathfinder: Age of Ashes Player's Guide* *OGL*